Is Valencia worth visiting?

 How to get to Valencia

 However, the 3-hour long ride quickly turned into hell.
-No air conditioning, random stops in the middle of nowhere and uncomfortable seats during (literally) painful 4 AND A HALF HOURS.
-Plus, no wifi or electrical plugs which meant no blog work since I decided to waste my battery on the latest Amazing Race episodes.
+No air conditioning, no wifi, random stops in the middle of nowhere and uncomfortable seats during painful.
+For 4 AND A HALF HOURS.
 I arrived Valencia at 1 am in the morning, desperately needing a mojito.

 A Throwback To The Past

 Walking in the old city of Valencia in a Saturday morning is surprisingly pleasant: there was a fresh breeze in the air and crowds were minimal.

 First stop: The Santa Maria de Valencia Cathedral, with three entrances of different architectural types (Baroque, Gothic and Romanesque) and where it’s believed the authentic Holy Grail is kept.

 Yeah, yeah, I’ve heard dozens of bullshit stories about this thingy too, but I was surprised to know carbon dating has put the manufacture of Valencia’s chalice somewhere between 300BC and 100AD.
 Skeptics say if the Holy Grail exists, this one is the best bet.
 How about that?